Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Oklahoma and its opponents have scored at least 56.5 points just two times this year.
+- Oklahoma and its opponents have scored at least 56.5 points -- this matchup's point total -- only two times this season.

 - West Virginia's games have gone over 56.5 points in just one opportunity this season.

-- The combined points per game average of the two teams, 85.3, is 28.8 points above Saturday's over/under.
+- The two teams combine to average 85.3 points per game, 28.8 more than the over/under in this contest.

-- The 34 combined points per game that these two squads have allowed this season are 22.5 fewer than the 56.5 total in this contest.
+- These two squads combine to surrender 34 points per game, 22.5 fewer than this contest's over/under.

 - In 2021, games involving the Mountaineers have averaged a total of 53.5 points, 3.0 fewer than this game's set over/under.